Legal

 7.3 Access credentials

 Restore-link tokens currently expire after 15 minutes.
-Restore-session cookies currently expire after 24 hours unless revoked earlier.
+Restore-session cookies currently expire after up to 30 days unless revoked earlier.
 Server-side order access tokens are time-limited and currently expire after up to 30 days, and may become unusable earlier if access is revoked or the order expires.

-Order, payment, tax, invoice, notice, and related audit records are kept for as long as necessary to perform the contract, handle abuse or claims, and comply with statutory retention duties.
+Order, payment, tax, invoice, notice, Business Credit top-up, Business Credit ledger, declaration, refund, dispute, chargeback, fraud-review, suspension, correction, and related audit records are kept for as long as necessary to perform the contract, maintain balance and ledger integrity, handle abuse, support requests, disputes, claims, chargebacks, refunds, corrections, and comply with statutory tax, accounting, commercial-law, and legal-retention duties.
 Where commercial or tax law requires longer retention, the relevant records are kept for that statutory period.

-Security, rate-limit, and abuse-prevention records are kept only as long as needed for security, abuse prevention, incident handling, or evidentiary preservation.
+Security, rate-limit, throttle, Turnstile-related, and abuse-prevention records are kept only as long as needed for security, abuse prevention, incident handling, or evidentiary preservation.

 7.5 Anonymization